Enhancement Tools¶

 Five sliders give you control over the vignetting correction filter, and three more over the target image exposure:

-Feather: this option determines the rate at which the filter intensity falls off from the point of maximum amount toward the edges, expressed as a power factor.
+Feather: this option determines the rate at which the filter intensity falls off from the point of maximum attenuation toward the edges, expressed as a power factor.
 The default of 1 yields a linear reduction in filter amount with distance from the center.
 Power factors greater than 1.0 cause a faster fall-off (for example, a power of 2 causes the amount to decrease as the square of the distance from the center) and causes the effect of the filter to be concentrated near the center.
 Powers less than 1 spread out the amount of the filter toward the edges; a power of 0.5 causes the amount to fall as the square root of the distance from the center.

 Radius: this option specifies the radius, as a multiple of the half diagonal measure of the image, at which the amount of the filter falls off to zero (or, in other words, becomes transparent).
 The default value of 1.0 specifies a filter which is transparent at its corners.
 A radius specification greater than 1 extends the effect of the center filter beyond the edges of the image, while a radius less than one limits the filter’s action to a region smaller than the image.
 When compensating for vignetting by lenses used with large format and some medium format cameras, the default radius factor of 1 is rarely correct!
-These lenses often “cover” an image circle substantially larger than the film to permit camera movements to control perspective and focus, and consequently have a vignetting pattern which extends well beyond the edges of the film, requiring a radius setting greater than 1 to simulate a center filter covering the entire image circle.
+These lenses often “cover” an image circle substantially larger than the film to permit camera movements relative to the lens to control perspective and focus, and consequently have a vignetting pattern which extends well beyond the edges of the film, requiring a radius setting greater than 1 to simulate a center filter covering the entire image circle.

-X offset and Y offset settings: these options moves respectively the center of the filter horizontally or vertically up to the border of the image by the specified percentage.
+X offset and Y offset settings: these options move the center of the filter horizontally or vertically up to the border of the image by the specified percentage.
 A negative value for the X offset will shift the filter to the left while a positive value will shift it to the right.
 A negative value for the Y offset will move the filter up, and finally a positive value will move it down.

 Note